 The university recognizes the importance of encouraging individuals to participate in research as human subjects and the value of the time, effort and risk subjects contribute to university research efforts.

-Payment may be made, or other consideration provided, to subjects to compensate them for these contributions under the criteria outlined in the HRPP Operations Manual, Part 7, Section III and SPG 501.7, Research Subject Incentives.
+Payment may be made, or other consideration provided, to subjects to compensate them for these contributions under the criteria outlined in the HRPP Operations Manual, Part 7, Section V and SPG 501.7, Research Subject Incentives.
 If U-M researchers wish to conduct a lottery, raffle, or sweepstakes as a form of incentive payment, or as a part of research with human subjects, they must comply with federal policy and State of Michigan Act 382 of 1972.